David Chipperfield: Style and philosophy

 Chipperfield described the style of his recent The Bryant residential tower in New York City (2013–2018) as "classical elegance in terms of its symmetries and simple grids and order."
 Describing the Bryant Park, Tim McKeough of The New York Times wrote "In contrast with other big-name architects who wow with audacious forms and breathtaking structural feats, Mr. Chipperfield is best-known for buildings with a pared-down aesthetic purity."
 He noted that Chipperfield's signature on the building was the facade, composed of precast terrazzo panels with a mosaic of marble and sandstone chips, polished to a matte finish, to give the building a distinctive reflective colour.

+In 2025, Chipperfield was among 35 UK-based signatories of a letter to the Department for Science, Innovation and Technology secretary, Peter Kyle, urging the government to reconsider its plans to allow artificial intelligence models to be trained using copyrighted works without permission.
+Other prominent designers to sign the letter include Tomoko Azumi, Sebastian Conran, Tom Dixon, Amanda Levete and Jasper Morrison.

 Teaching

 Chipperfield has taught architecture in Europe and the United States, and has lectured extensively, including as Professor of Architecture at the State Academy of Fine Arts Stuttgart from 1995 to 2001.
 In addition, Chipperfield held the Mies van der Rohe Chair at the Escola Técnica in Barcelona, Spain, and the Norman R. Foster Professorship of Architectural Design at the Yale School of Architecture.
 He is a visiting professor at the University of the Arts London (formerly London Institute).
 He has been on the Board of Trustees of The Architecture Foundation and is currently a trustee of the Sir John Soane's Museum in London.